Sleep and Your Hormones: What's the Link?

 - muscle development

-Estrogen is often referred to as a “female” hormone while testosterone is called the “male” hormone.
-However, this can be misleading since all genders produce both.
+Estrogen and testosterone are sex hormones everyone produces that help maintain reproductive and overall health.
+However, estrogen is often referred to as a “female” hormone while testosterone is called the “male” hormone.
+This can be misleading since all genders produce both.

 - weight gain